hamidgasmi/training.computerscience.cloud.aws/README.md

 - It provides fully managed, highly available message queues
 - It allows asynchronous processing:
 - It allows to decouple components of an application so they run independently from each other
+- It's a **regional** service
+- It's a **public** AWS service:
+	- It has a public endpoint (URL)
+	- It could be accessed from a VPC with either an Internet Gateway + a NAT Gateway or a VPC endpoint
+	- It could be accessed from any other location with a public Internet connection (on-premise locations)
 - **SQS Message**
 	- It can be in any text format up to 256 KB
 	- It could be bigger: it's stored in S3 and its location is added to SQS queue
+	- It's composed by:
+		- Body: the data that is queued
+		- ReceiptHandle: it's a unique ID for the message
+		- MD5OfBody:
+		- MessageId:
 	- It's added to a queue
 	- It's **polled** by a **worker** or a consumer by using Amazon SQS API
 	- It's retained for a **retention period**